dotnet/performance/docs/benchmarking-workflow-corefx.md

 │   └───System.Xml.XmlDocument
 ```

-During the port from xunit-performance to BenchmarkDotNet the namespaces, type and methods names were not changed.
+During the port from xunit-performance to BenchmarkDotNet, the namespaces, type and methods names were not changed.
 The exception to this rule are all `System.Collections` ([#92](https://github.com/dotnet/performance/pull/92)) and `Span<T>` ([#94](https://github.com/dotnet/performance/pull/94)) benchmarks which got rewritten to utilize the full capabilities of BenchmarkDotNet.

 Please remember that you can  filter the benchmarks using a glob pattern applied to namespace.typeName.methodName ([read more](./benchmarkdotnet.md#Filtering-the-Benchmarks)):